$40 Million Later, A Pioneering Plan To Boost Wild Fish Stocks Shows Little Success

 "Should we have started the project with a different fish?
 It's something we talk about quite a bit," says Mark Drawbridge, a senior research scientist at the Institute, who joined the program in 1989.
 "I think halibut [a fish that was considered in the program's early stages] would have been easier in a lot of ways.
 But the halibut research was discontinued because there wasn't enough funding to go around."

-An enhancement program that garners less than a 1-percent bump in white seabass stocks might easily be dismissed as a failure.
+An enhancement program that garners less than a 1 percent bump in white seabass stocks might easily be dismissed as a failure.
 But officials from state and federal governments, as well as researchers from California Sea Grant and the science advisory committee that performed the evaluation, all say not so fast.

 "Was the ultimate goal scientific knowledge?
 No, it was to enhance the wild populations.
 But there's a lot of [scientific] value from what we gained, even if we didn't reach that ultimate goal," says Kathryn Johnson, an environmental scientist at the California Department of Fish and Wildlife.